Skip to content

 3. Hit Enter

-4. Reset timer to lock in changes
+4. Reset timer to lock in changes.
+This often gets missed.

 5. Start timer